By Edy Werder — IT Consultant & Tech Blogger

 What is Fail2ban?

-ail2ban monitors log files for suspicious activity, such as repeated failed logins.
+Fail2ban is a free, open-source tool that monitors log files for suspicious activity, such as repeated failed logins.
 When it detects an attack, it automatically blocks the offending IP address using firewall rules.
-Besides blocking, Fail2ban can also send you email alerts about the activity.
+Besides blocking, Fail2ban can also send you an email notification about the activity.

-Install Fail2ban with send email support (Ubuntu Server)
+Install Fail2ban with email support to send emails (Ubuntu Server)

 I’m using Ubuntu for this example.
-The installation is quick — just make sure your server is up to date first:
+The installation is quick; make sure your server is up to date first:

 sudo apt update && sudo apt upgrade -y